-A hybrid aims to combine the best aspects of an electric car and a conventional one.
+A plug-in hybrid aims to combine the best aspects of an electric car and a conventional one.
 But it's compromised in both areas, because you need to make sure the battery pack is charged and in use, otherwise you're just using the conventional petrol engine (which isn't very efficient when used on its own) to power a car that's heavier than standard, courtesy of said battery and electric running gear.

 Here we've listed our favourite cars that can claim to be green - note that these are not necessarily the most efficient cars out there, but rather the ones we think are the best to buy right now.